Parafix/google-tag-manager/README.md

 Examples:
 All pages
--> triggers all pages (standard GTM trigger)
+(triggers all pages (standard GTM trigger))
 DOM ready - All
--> triggers on DOM ready for all the languages of the website DOM ready - EN
+(triggers on DOM ready for all the languages of the website) DOM ready - EN
--> triggers on DOM ready for the English part of the website DOM Ready - Transaction OK - All
+(triggers on DOM ready for the English part of the website) DOM Ready - Transaction OK - All
--> triggers on DOM ready when the transaction is confirmed for all the languages of the website
+(triggers on DOM ready when the transaction is confirmed for all the languages of the website)

 ## Variables
 When seeying a extensive list of variables used to support tracking,